bricoletc/delfies/README.md

 - `breakpoint_locations.bed`: a BED-formatted file containing the location of identified elimination breakpoints.
-   - The location itself is provided as an interval of size one, and corresponds to the first base past the putative breakpoint.
+   - The location itself is provided as an interval of size one, and corresponds to the location of the first eliminated base past the putative breakpoint.
    - The name column (column 4) records the breakpoint type, as defined above.
-     It also stores larger window, in the format `maximal_focus_window: <start>-<end>`, containing several adjacent putative breakpoint positions that have been merged together.
+     It also stores larger window, in the format `maximal_focus_window: <start>-<end>`, containing multiple putative breakpoint positions that have been merged together, due to being adjacent.
-   - The score column (column 5) stores the number of sequencing reads that support the sharply-defined identified breakpoint (=one-base interval).
+   - The score column (column 5) stores the number of sequencing reads that support the 'sharp' identified breakpoint (=one-base interval).
     - The strand column (column 6) specifies the likely direction of eliminated DNA, as defined above.